shavit2310/BERT-Sentiment-Sentence-Embedding/README.md

 ## Evaluate the similarity results

-Similarity score is continuous number from 0 (lowest-not related at all), to 1 (highest-equal sentences). since its calculated score, once a while it little bit higher the 1 or lower.
-The scores are rounded to 4 digits after the dot.
+Similarity score is continuous number from 0 (lowest-not related at all), to 1 (highest-equal sentences). <b/>
+since its calculated score, once a while it little bit higher the 1 or lower.
+The scores are rounded to 4 digits after the dot.<b/>
 The default value, as set by SimSCE is 0.6.
-In order to evaluate the similarities and determine on the thresholds value, the generated scores and texts reviewed.
-As a whole, around 80% most of the generated sentences were accurate, but there are some exceptions.
+In order to evaluate the similarities and determine on the thresholds value, <b/>
+the generated scores and texts reviewed.
+As a whole, around 80% most of the generated sentences were accurate, <b/>
-The following list defines some of characteristics, that tested specifically, individually and together (hard to validate complexity characteristics):
+but there are some exceptions.
+The following list defines some of characteristics, that tested specifically, <b/>
+individually and together (hard to validate complexity characteristics):

 - Diverse meaning for a word in different location in the sentence,
 - Tenses,